Quickstart: Compose and WordPressEstimated reading time: 3 minutes

 MySQLinstance with a volume mount for data persistence:

-db_datawill persist any updates made by wordpress to the database.
+db_datapersists any updates made by WordPress to the database.
 Learn more about docker volumes

 Build the project